 3500 pounds of fireworks.
 500,000 spectators.
 Everything really is bigger in Texas — particularly in this suburb north of Dallas.
 On July 3rd, Addison hosts Kaboom Town! — a half-hour pyro-palooza that sets the sky ablaze.

-A limited number of free tickets go on sale on June 22nd at 10 am, but don't worry if you miss out.
 Restaurants and hotels host watch parties for out-of-towners, and the rocket's red glare is visible from almost anywhere.
 If you attend, be sure to stretch your neck and shoulders beforehand.
-A patriotic "Freedom Flyover" airshow precedes the main event, meaning you'll be craning your neck sky-high for most of the night.
+A patriotic airshow precedes the main event, meaning you'll be craning your neck sky-high for most of the night.

 On July 4th, follow a brief parade from City Hall Plaza to the Old State House (built in 1713), where there's a reading of the Declaration of Independence.
-The day ends with the Boston Pops' annual Fourth of July Spectacular, which returns to the Hatch Memorial Shell on the Charles River Esplanade for the first time in three years.
+The day ends with the Boston Pops' annual Fourth of July Spectacular, at the Hatch Memorial Shell on the Charles River Esplanade.
 Stick around for the rousing rendition of the 1812 Overture as cannons and fireworks light up the city.

 Fire Island Pines, New York